f-corvaro/42.common_core/README.md

 ## Support Me

 <p align="justify">
-I hope this guide helped you understand this project.
 Remember to ⭐ the repository.
 If you want to support me:</p>

 <p align="center">